grafana/github-datasource/docs/sources/setup/provisioning.md

 # Provisioning

-It’s possible to configure data sources using config files with [Grafana’s provisioning system](https://grafana.com/docs/grafana/latest/administration/provisioning/#data-sources).
+You can define and configure the GitHub data source in YAML files as part of Grafana’s provisioning system.
+For more information about provisioning a data source, and for available configuration options, see [Provision Grafana](https://grafana.com/docs/grafana/latest/administration/provisioning/#data-sources).

 **Example**